FrontEndFoxes/curriculum/workshop/full-day/ch2.md

 ## Build up some data

 We're going to add some dummy data in a new folder called `data`.
 Create that folder in `src` and add a blank file called `dogs.js`.
-Paste in the following json object:
+Paste in the following JSON object:

 ```js
 export const Dogs = [